Charter schools in the United States: Chartering authorities

 Chartering authorizers, entities that may legally issue charters, differ from state to state, as do the bodies that are legally entitled to apply for and operate under such charters.
 In some states, like Arkansas, the State Board of Education authorizes charters.
 In other states, like Maryland, only the local school district may issue charters.
 Some school districts may authorize charter schools as part of a larger program for systemic improvement, such as the Portfolio strategy.
 States including Arizona and the District of Columbia have created independent charter-authorizing bodies to which applicants may apply for a charter.
 The laws that permit the most charter development, as seen in Minnesota and Michigan, allow for a combination of such authorizers.
 As of 2012, 39% of charters were authorized by local districts, 28% by state boards of education, 12% by state commissions, with the remainder by universities, cities and others.

 Caps

-Andrew Rotherham, co-founder of Education Sector and opponent of charter school caps, has written, "One might be willing to accept this pent-up demand if charter school caps, or the debate over them, were addressing the greater concern of charter school quality.
+Andrew Rotherham, co-founder of Education Sector and opponent of charter school caps, wrote in 2007, "One might be willing to accept this pent-up demand if charter school caps, or the debate over them, were addressing the greater concern of charter school quality.
 But this is not the case.
 Statutory caps as they exist now are too blunt a policy instrument to sufficiently address quality.
 They fail to differentiate between good schools and lousy schools and between successful charter school authorizers and those with a poor track record of running charter schools.
 And, all the while, they limit public schooling options and choices for parents."